abrow425/gotIssues/README.md

 priorities.csv makes a list of issue priorities.
 This enables you to ensure that your puppets all choose certain options of issues (provided those options are available to them).
 To setup priorities.csv, enter the id of the priority issue and the option id that your puppets should choose (separated by a comma).
 A full list of all known issues and their options is available [here](https://forum.nationstates.net/viewtopic.php?f=13&t=88).
 Keep in mind that option IDs start at 0.
 Additionally; to highlight an issue for manual attention, input the id of the issue and "!" as the option id.

 To provide invaluable assistance to the maintainers of the Issues Spoiler List, a series of helpful priorities are provided in the priorities.csv file of this repository.
-Currently, these priorities are focused on gaining eligibility for the rare issue #1363 (or #1367, I'm not sure); which requires you to have a one-child policy *and* prohibit abortion.
+Currently, these priorities are focused on gaining eligibility for the rare issue #1353; which requires you to have a one-child policy *and* prohibit abortion.

 ### Running
 To run the script, open command prompt (or terminal) to the folder where your puppets.csv and priorities.csv files are located.